1957 Packard Clipper Country Sedan Restomod – Sold?

 When you find a rare classic car where less than 900 were built originally, you are taking on a tremendous challenge if you decide to restore it.
-That’s especially true if said car is not a complete example with its many hard to find and source parts still intact.
+That’s especially true if said car is not a complete example with its many hard-to-find and source parts still intact.
 If the rare find is not complete, the next best alternative is to turn into a restomod that capitalizes on readily available modern components to replace and improve what may be impossible to find for the original car.
-That must have been the situation facing the savior and builder of this very rare patina’d 1957 Packard Clipper Country Sedan first listed earlier this week here on Craigslist in Auburn, Indiana equipped with many modern features and an asking price of $25,900.
+That must have been the situation facing the savior and builder of this very rare patina’d 1957 Packard Clipper Country Sedan originally listed in the Fall of 2020 in Auburn, Indiana equipped with many modern features and an asking price of $25,900.
 Researching the Collector Car Market Review Online Tool reveals the daughter of the builder has their Custom Clipper priced between this guide’s #1 “Excellent” estimate of $36,800 and its #2 “Good” appraisal of $23,500 for a stock example.
 Similarly, the Hagerty Insurance Online Valuation Tool as a second data point confirms this private seller has Packard priced between the #2 “Excellent” appraisal of $36,800 and the #3 “Good” estimate of $25,200.
-If you are serious about buying this Packard, you can start the conversation by contacting Jessica at (260) 908-5999.
-When you do, please remember to mention you saw her father’s wagon featured here on GuysWithRides.com.

 By the mid-1950s, the Packard Division of Studebaker was on life support, so the company redesigned the Clipper line for 1955 with a new styling, powertrain, and a new chassis.
 The car’s front was radically different, with a mesh grille, revised bumper, and a wraparound windshield.
 Mechanically, 12-volt electrics were now standard, engineers developed a new torsion bar suspension and improved upon their Ultramatic transmission, and two new V-8 engines replaced Packard’s dated straight-eight mills.